srpg/Zombie/README.md

  - Zprop(messages and price for using them)

 Currently Avaible Features Clan Tag:
- - When you kill zombie increases your health till reaches max limit that have been set for it(by default 150)
+ - When you kill zombie increases your health till reaches max limit that have been set for it(by default 150), can disable/enable
+ - When kill zombie it gives extra speed, till it reaches max limit that have been set for it(by default 150%), can disable/enable
+ - Infinite Bullets(Config able)
+ - Allows purchase weapons directly from chat
  - Gives back removed weapons(Config able)
- - When kill zombie it gives extra speed, till it reaches max limit that have been set for it(by default 150%)
- - Infinite Bullets(Config able)

 Load command: sp plugin load zombie